The Adian-Rabin Theorem -- An English translation

 Now, as for Markov's papers [Mar51a, Mar51b] themselves, we begin by noting that the modern reader should be very aware that for Markov, an \textit{associative system} is what we would today call a \textit{semigroup with identity}, or \textit{monoid} (i.e. a binary associative operation on a set with an identity element), whereas what Markov calls \textit{semigroup} is what we would today call a \textit{cancellative} monoid (i.e. one in which either one of $xy = xz$ or $yx = zx$ implies $y=z$).
-In the remainder of this preface, we shall for simplicity say ``semigroup'' rather than monoid, as Markov does not make any use of the identity element in his monoids, but we emphasise that there is no substantial difference, and Markov's theorem applies equally well to both classes.
+As kindly pointed out to me by M.\ Kambites and J.\ P.\ Wächter, Markov makes an important use of the identity element in the course of his proof, and e.g.\ it \textit{is}, by contrast, decidable whether a finitely presented semigroup is isomorphic to a free semigroup.
+The precise way in which the identity element is used is rather subtle; for simplicity, we will in the sequel refer only to \textit{monoids}.

 The first article, [Mar51a], proves undecidability for recognising a few properties; these are listed on p.~84.
-The key idea is the same as [Mar51b] below (and indeed Adian's papers), i.e. by using ``test'' semigroups defined by systems of relations $\mathfrak{D}_{G,H}$ for pairs of words $G, H$.
+The key idea is the same as [Mar51b] below (and indeed Adian's papers), i.e. by using ``test'' monoids defined by systems of relations $\mathfrak{D}_{G,H}$ for pairs of words $G, H$.
 We omit the details (the paper is very short).